Charles Clyde Ebbets: Later career

 Ebbets returned to his Miami home at the end of World War II and would be one of the three founders of the City of Miami Publicity Bureau.
 For the next 17 years, he was the chief photographer of the City of Miami.
 During this period, Ebbets would expand his collection of Everglades birds and wildlife images and would document the growth of Miami as a mecca of the tourist industry.
 He was a pioneer in creating some of the first cheesecake photographs that touted Miami as a winter respite for adventure and warm weather among beautiful scenery and people.
 His photographs were featured in the Miami Daily News, The New York Times, National Geographic, Outdoors Unlimited, Field & Stream, Popular Boating, U.S. Camera, Outdoor Life, Look, Popular Photography (the June 1938 issue featured an 8-page spread about Ebbets and his work), and others.

 Throughout the 1970s, Ebbets continued to photograph life in the South Florida region.
 On July 14, 1978, at the age of 72, Ebbets died of cancer.
 At the time of his death, he had more than 300 nationally published images.

 In 2003, he was honored at the Photo East Expo held at the Javits Center in New York by Corbis, with at least 21 of Ebbets' pictures.
-Currently, his daughter has established a website of some of his images which can be seen at EbbetsPhoto-Graphics.com, and is archiving and restoring his vast collection of pictures to be included in a book about his life and work.
+His daughter has established a website of some of his images which can be seen at EbbetsPhoto-Graphics.com, and is archiving and restoring his vast collection of pictures to be included in a book about his life and work.